CivicActions/ditap-curriculum-update/3_Curriculum/3A_DITAP-Core-Curriculum/Module-1/Sprint-1/Self-Paced Materials/1_The Digital Services Landscape.md

 Let’s check your knowledge on the what, or the definition of digital services, with a short quiz.

+> Note: Knowledge checks are designed to help you gauge your understanding of the material.
+They do not impact your overall grade.
+Use them as a low-stakes way to test your knowledge, reflect on key concepts, and identify areas you may want to review.

 ### True or false?

 1. There is no WiFi where I am.
 That means I cannot access any digital services.
 - [[ ]] True
 - [[X]] False

-Explanation: Digital services can be deployed on a mobile phone using your data plan.
+[[?]]
+Digital services can be deployed on a mobile phone using your data plan.

 2. It sounds like only adults can be end users of digital services since it's for finding important information or filling out forms.
 - [[ ]] True
 - [[X]] False

-Explanation: As a grade-school student, you could access a teacher’s webpage to find homework for that day.
+[[?]]
+As a grade-school student, you could access a teacher’s webpage to find homework for that day.
 That’s a digital service!
 You might also use websites like Study Island or Khan Academy.
 These are digital services as well.
 You’re able to access information and complete “transactions” in a digital manner.

 ## The digital services ecosystem